 Compared to the reserves, funds differ in the sense that not Solidaridad's Continental Supervisory Board, but a third party designates the funds.
 Within Solidaridad, that applies to the designated fund for Haiti.

-Designated fund for Haiti
+In 2018 the programme 'Haiti smallholder sugar cane productivity' received the last remaining payment.
+The movements in the designated fund Haiti was as follows: